• LAUNCH YOUR DREAM

 Is Feedback Crap or a Direct Route to Dream Success?

+Is that what you believe?
 Just the word itself can strike fear into the hearts of many an artist and writers the world over.
-Feedback is to the budding artist is what caster oil is to a sick child.
+Feedback to the budding artist is what caster oil is to a sick child.

 And absolutely necessary for becoming incredible.

-Last week, I wrote a post for 8 Women Dream titled, “Does 8 Women Dream Suck?“ to illicit feedback from visitors about 8 Women Dream.
+Last week, I wrote a post for 8 Women Dream titled, “Does 8 Women Dream Suck?“ to elicit feedback from visitors about 8 Women Dream.
 I wanted to find out if there was anything about this online project that was bugging the ever-living crap out of people.
 I purposely asked for feedback — even negative feedback — if they felt so inclined to share.

 Why would I do such a crazy thing?

-Because if your art (or in our case, this blog) is something special then people will have strong reactions to what you have laid out out before them.
-If you are producing something that you want the public to take an interest in, then you have to know what they like, and don’t like.
+Because if your art (or in our case, this blog) is something special then people will have strong reactions to what you have laid out before them.
+If you are producing something that you want the public to take an interest in, then you have to know what they like and don’t like.

 To become great, you must work to become better — and the only way to get better is with feedback.

 But feedback is useful on so many other levels besides making you set a higher standard for yourself.
-Feedback will tell you if your grammar is lazy (oh, I have so been there), if you are phoning it in with your writing (composing your story at deadline, half-drunk from going to dinner with a friend), or where your dream has hit a dead end.
+Feedback will tell you if your grammar is lazy (oh, I have so been there), if you are phoning it in with your writing (composing your story at the deadline, half-drunk from going to dinner with a friend), or if your dream has hit a dead end.

 Feedback will tell you when you are taking too many shortcuts and trying to cheat your way to the top.

 Great athletes love feedback, in fact, they live for it.
-They look for it from coaches, from teammates, and from great athletes they admire.
+They look for it from coaches, teammates, and from great athletes they admire.
 Feedback tells them if their golf swing is off, if their hips are rotating at an angle when they run, or if they need to condition and become stronger.
-Successful athletes won’t look at feedback as, “Oh my God I’m awful.
+Successful athletes won’t look at feedback as “Oh my God I’m awful.
 I think I will just quit now.”

 They view feedback for what it is: the opportunity to become greater than their competition.